BruttherJOE/JESSICA-SOAR/README.md

 Documentation for incoming team, taking over the JESSICA robot arm.

 JESSICA is a robot arm that can automatically serve coffee upon activation.
-We plan to add a manual function, where users can control JESSICA with an EMG myosensor armband.
+We are currently adding a manual function, where users can control JESSICA with an EMG myosensor armband as well as flex sensors

 Jessica Official User Manual: https://docs.google.com/document/d/1G08B-u7dCPXrhegcuyMNm5uVpz2V24PNg4Rs550GA4I/edit